Location. Cookeville, Tennessee, the site of Tennessee Technological University, is located on Interstate 40, Highway 70 North, and Highway 111.

 Angelo and Jennette Volpe Library and Media Center houses the print and multimedia collections.
 The Library is a selective U.S. Federal Depository.
 Access to the Library’s holdings is provided by an online catalog accessible through the campus network.
 The Library provides information sources in a variety of electronic formats.
 The Library participates in regional and national bibliographic networks which provide extensive resource sharing capability.
 The collections are now over two million titles.

-Memorial Health and Physical Education Building houses offices, classrooms, apparatus rooms, handball courts, swimming pool, and two intramural gymnasiums.
-A large gymnasium which has a seating capacity of 3,262 is also located in this building.
+Memorial Gym houses the Exercise Science, Physical Education and Wellness Department, classrooms, swimming pool, and two basketball gymnasiums, one of which has seating capacity of 3,000 is also located in this building.

 Old Maintenance Building houses the Agricultural Engineering Technology Laboratory and College of Engineering Research Laboratories.

-Pennebaker Hall houses the Biology Department, Cooperative Fisheries Unit, Women’s Center, and Art Education.
+Pennebaker Hall houses the Biology Department, the USGS Fisheries Cooperative Research Unit, and the Women’s Center.